Group Audio Conference Call Basics for Participants

 Even domestic calls can involve multiple time zones.

-Use a world time zone map to convert the time to local time to make sure that you know exactly when to dial in.
+A time zone map can assist to convert the time to local time to make sure that you know exactly when to dial in.

 Next, you'll need to know how to join the group audio conference

-The call's host will send you the phone number along with a PIN or access code.
+The call's chairperson will send you the phone number along with a PIN or access code.

 If the call is an international group conference call, you'll be issued a phone number that is local to your country.